hbmorrison/qmk_firmware/keyboards/ferris/keymaps/hbmorrison/readme.md

 tap of the same layer key gets to the number layer.
 Most of the time you will be tapping this layer key, hitting a symbol then carrying on in the base layer.
 Also, wherever you are, tapping the space or enter key will bring you back to the base layer.
-The idea is that you should have to think too much about which layer you are in.
+The idea is that you should not have to think too much about which layer you are in most of the time.

 ### Credit

-I want to give full credit and a massive amount of thanks to [Ben Vallack](https://www.youtube.com/benvallack) for talking through this tap-not-hold approach and for all of his inspirational work on ergonomic keyboards and layouts.
+I want to give full credit and a massive amount of thanks to [Ben Vallack](https://www.youtube.com/benvallack) for talking through his tap-not-hold approach and for all of his inspirational work on ergonomic keyboards and layouts.
 My initial layout drew heavily from his [Ferris Sweep layout](https://github.com/benvallack/34-QMK-Ferris-Sweep).